 A subset of observed plant species is collected and archived.
-Vouchers housed at NEON facilities - 'reference herbarium vouchers' - are for reference and to facilitate training and data quality.
+Vouchers housed at NEON facilities -'reference herbarium vouchers' - are for reference and to facilitate training and data quality.
 Vouchers archived at an external facility - 'archive vouchers' - provide a collection of species represented in the data to support research.

 NEON collects and curates foliar material for analysis of plant genetic diversity over space and time.
 This 'genetic foliar tissue' is not to be confused with the foliar collections described in the Canopy Foliar Chemistry protocol (RD[07]).
 These genetic foliar tissue collections are integral to next generation phylogenetic and systematics studies including building morphological-genetic relationships, identifying species, and providing a foundation for population genetics and phylogenetic studies over the lifetime of the observatory.
-NEON will make genetic foliar tissue samples collected from select plant species available for analysis by the ecological community.
+NEON collects genetic foliar tissue samples from select plant species and provides these samples to the ecological community vi the NEON Biorepository.